liqy09/DTBind/README.md

 Install pytorch 1.13.1 (For more details, please refer to https://pytorch.org/)

+The first-time compilation and installation may take 10-30 minutes, depending on the device.

         For linux:
         # CUDA 11.6
         $ pip install torch==1.13.0+cu116 torchvision==0.14.0+cu116 torchaudio==0.13.0 --extra-index-url https://download.pytorch.org/whl/cu116